Year 2049

 Final thoughts

-This is one of those innovations that get you excited until you start learning about its equally-harmful applications.
+This is one of those innovations that make you go “this is cool!” until you start learning about its equally-harmful applications.

-Koalas dunking basketballs and Mona Lisa with a mohawk are fun and creative visualizations that make me eager to try the system out.
-But altering images to harm and deceive people makes me worried about it being released to the public.
+That was my reaction in the process of discovering and learning more about DALL·E 2.
+Koalas dunking basketballs and Mona Lisa with a mohawk are fun and creative visualizations that get me excited about trying the system out.
+But altering images to harm and deceive people makes me hope that it’s never released to the public.

 I think there’s a middle ground, however.
 Almost all of DALL·E’s risks come from generating photorealistic images of real people because they can be hard to separate from reality.
 It can completely ruin our trust systems when it comes to consuming online content.